Información en Español aquí

-Anyone who qualifies for affordable housing may apply for residency at Siler Yard, but preference will be given to those applicants who currently live and practice their art in New Mexico or have recently been displaced from the state.
+Anyone who qualifies for affordable housing may apply for residency at Siler Yard, but preference will be given to those applicants who currently live and practice their art in New Mexico.

 If I am an out-of-state applicant, what are my chances of being offered housing?

 It is hard to say because it depends on how many in-state applicants apply.
 If you are seriously considering living at Siler Yard and fit within the income restrictions, you should submit an application.
 All applications will be reviewed and any applicants who does not receive housing will be added to the waitlist.